Mappa Burl XXL Small-size Veneers

 What is veneer splicing?

-As the veneers have the width that nature gave us, you might need to cover an area wider than the veneers available.
+Since veneers come in the width that nature gave us, you may need to cover an area wider than the available veneers.

-Therefore, you need to splice the veneers by gluing or fixing them side by side with tape to obtain the desired width.
+Therefore, you need to splice the veneers by gluing or taping them side by side to achieve the desired width.

-Trim the veneer's edges with a straight and smooth cut to realize good jointing.
+Trim the veneer's edges with a straight, smooth cut to achieve a good joint.

-Stick the veneers with tape (the blue one is a good choice.)
+Stick the veneers in place with tape (the blue one is a good choice).

-Usually, the veneers are spliced side by side, but to obtain a longer length, they can be done foot by foot.
+Usually, the veneers are spliced side by side, but to obtain a longer length, they can be spliced foot versus foot.

 The splicing must be done before gluing the veneers on the substrate.